Match.com

-Match is an online dating service with headquarters are in Dallas, Texas.
+Match.com is an online dating service with headquarters are in Dallas, Texas.
 The company has offices in Dallas, West Hollywood, San Francisco, Tokyo, Rio de Janeiro, and Beijing.
-Match is owned by Match Group, which owns several online dating services.
+Match.com is owned by Match Group, which owns several online dating services.

 History

 In 1993, Match.com was founded by Gary Kremen and Peng T. Ong in San Francisco.
-At the beginning, Match.com was the name of the website, while the company that operated it was formally named Electric Classifieds Inc. Early on, Kremen was assisted by Ong, who helped in the design of the initial system, and Simon Glinsky, who co-wrote its business plan, developed product designs including matching criteria, services to LGBT communities, created business models and rollout marketing strategies and made early hires.
+At the beginning, Match.com was the name of the website, while the company that operated it was formally named Electric Classifieds Inc. Early on, Kremen was assisted by Ong, who helped in the design of the initial system, and Simon Glinsky, who co-wrote its business plan, developed product designs including matching criteria, services to LGBTQ communities, created business models and initial marketing strategies and made early hires.
 Fran Maier later joined the company as its director of marketing.
-According to a retrospective from The Atlantic, Maier helped to implement Match.com's business strategy, which included a subscription model and the inclusion of diverse communities, including women, technology professionals, and the lesbian, gay, bisexual, and transgender communities.
-Match.com went live as a free beta in early 1995, and was first profiled in Wired magazine that same year.
+According to a retrospective from The Atlantic, Maier helped to implement Match.com's business strategy, which included a subscription model and the inclusion of diverse communities, including technology professionals and the lesbian, gay, bisexual, transgender and queer communities.
+Match.com became operational as a free beta version website during early 1995 and was first profiled in Wired magazine that same year.

-Founder Kremen left the company in March 1996, after disagreements with venture capitalists.
-In 1997, Match.com was purchased by Cendant, who then sold it to IAC in 1999.
+Founder Kremen left the company in March 1996 after disagreements with venture capitalists.
+In 1997, Match.com was purchased by CUC International.
+Following CUC's merger with HFS to form Cendant, the company was sold to IAC in 1999.

 Growth and partnerships

-In September 2001, Match.com partnered with AOL and MSN, with the idea that Love@AOL and MSN Dating and Personals would allow a more diverse audience to gain access to Match.com.
+In September 2001, Match.com partnered with AOL and MSN with the idea that Love@AOL and MSN Dating and Personals would allow a more diverse audience to gain access to Match.com.

 In 2002 and early 2003, Match.com's then CEO, Tim Sullivan, expanded Match.com into local dating with a service called MatchLive, where daters would meet in a public location for social activities and a form of speed dating.

 In September 2004, Jim Safka replaced Sullivan as CEO.
 Safka was replaced as CEO by Thomas Enraght-Moony in 2007.

-On November 10, 2005, a class action was filed by Matthew Evans against Match.com in federal court in Los Angeles alleging that Match.com employed fake members to send emails and go on dates with paying members.
-The suit was repudiated by IAC as baseless, and was later dismissed by the United States District Court for the Central District of California on April 25, 2007.
+On November 10, 2005, a class action was filed by Matthew Evans against Match.com in federal court in Los Angeles, alleging that Match.com employed fake members to send emails and go on dates with paying members.
+IAC repudiated the suit as baseless and was later dismissed by the United States District Court for the Central District of California on April 25, 2007.
 Similar suits were filed in June 2009 and December 2010, with the judges ruling that Match.com did not break user agreements.

 In January 2006, Match.com hired Dr. Phil McGraw as a celebrity spokesman.